 The airport went through various development projects including a new passenger terminal in 1931.
 The name of the airport was changed to the Battle of Midway in July 1949.

-Reconstruction project began in 1967 in which the airport encountered the addition of three new concourses with 28 gates and three ticket counters.
-The Chicago city invested almost US$10 million in Midway Airport renovation funds.
+The reconstruction project began in 1967 in which the airport encountered the addition of three new concourses with 28 gates and three ticket counters.
+Chicago city invested almost US$10 million in Midway Airport renovation funds.

 Midway International Airport was capable of handling aircraft like Douglas DC-9, Boeing 727, Boeing 737, BAC One-Eleven however, the runway was inefficient for Boeing 707 and Douglas DC-8.
 Due to this limitation, the majority of airlines preferred O’Hare International Airport.